rileyschnee/big-ten-fanfares-alexa/README.md

-# Hail to the Victors!
+# Big Ten Fanfares
-An Amazon Echo skill that lets you ask Alexa to chant the University of Michigan's fight song, "Hail to the Victors!"
+An Amazon Echo skill that lets you ask Alexa to chant the Big Ten fight songs!

-GO BLUE!!
+Includes:
+University of Michigan
+The Ohio State University
+Purdue University
+Penn State University
+Michigan State University
+University of Maryland, College Park
+University of Illinois at Urbana-Champaign
+Indiana University-Bloomington
+University of Iowa
+University of Minnesota-Twin Cities
+University of Nebraska-Lincoln
+Northwestern University
+Rutgers University
+University of Wisconsin-Madison

-Submitted to MHacks X on September 24th, 2017
+Original Project Submitted to MHacks X on September 24th, 2017